Jr-kenny/INTELLIGENT-SMART-CONTRACT-WITH-GENLAYER-STUDIO-/README.md

 That means you can write contracts that don’t just store or transfer data only, They can analyze, decide, and generate responses on-chain.

-## What Is an Intelligent Smart Contract?
+## What Is an Intelligent Contract?

-An Intelligent Smart Contract is a contract that can think before acting.
+An Intelligent Contract is a contract that can think before acting.

 It still lives onchain like any normal contract, but it can talk to an AI model (through GenLayer) to make decisions or generate outputs